Giorgiod91/FocusFlow/README.md

 ---

+## 🎯 Goals
+- I created FocusFlow because I couldn’t find an app that met my specific productivity needs.
+This project also serves as an opportunity to learn new skills in mobile development.

 ## 🌟 Features (MVP)

 - **Focus Timer (Pomodoro)**: Work in focused intervals (e.g., 25 minutes of work followed by a 5-minute break) with customizable time durations.